loopwerk/loopwerk.io/content/articles/2025-10-21-async-django-why.md

 For the most common performance bottlenecks in a web application (sending emails, processing images, generating reports) the answer has never been to make the web request itself asynchronous.
 The established, battle-tested solution is to offload the work to a background task runner like Celery.
 This pattern is simpler to reason about, more scalable for heavy loads, and keeps the web-facing part of your application lean and responsive.

-Django's greatest strength has always been its pragmatic philosophy: the "framework for perfectionists with deadlines”.
+Django's greatest strength has always been its pragmatic philosophy: the "framework for perfectionists with deadlines".
 It provided sensible defaults and clear solutions, allowing developers to build robust applications quickly.
 Async support, with its dual APIs and conceptual friction, feels like a departure from that ethos.

 So, was it worth it?
 For the developer in the trenches, my answer is a clear no.

 The proof is in the silence of its adoption.
 The fact is, I personally know nobody who reaches for `async def` in their Django projects, apart from the necessity of using Channels.
 The data backs this up: according to the official [Django Developer Survey from 2024](https://blog.jetbrains.com/pycharm/2024/06/the-state-of-django/), conducted by JetBrains and the Django Software Foundation with around 4,000 respondents, only 14% of Django developers actually use async views.
 And that's despite this feature being available since 2020.
 More tellingly, when Django developers do need async capabilities, they're more likely to reach for FastAPI than Django's own async features.

 This isn't developer inertia; it's a silent consensus.
-When faced with a slow task, the pragmatic, battle-tested answer remains the same as it always has been: "put it in the background”.
+When faced with a slow task, the pragmatic, battle-tested answer remains the same as it always has been: "put it in the background".
 That simple, robust pattern is the true Django way, leaving async as a solution for a problem most of us will never have.
 A six-year engineering marathon that 86% of Django developers have chosen not to run.

 I wonder if Django is falling prey to the sunken cost fallacy.
 What other improvements could have been made to the framework with the thousands of hours poured into async?
 Instead of trying to be competitive on every front, perhaps Django's strength lies in doubling down on what it has always done best: providing a robust, batteries-included framework for rapid, pragmatic development.
 The reality is, many developers who need async are leaving for FastAPI anyway, which makes the entire effort feel like it may have been wasted.